Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Methodology

 We begin by generating the GW signals of each source in our simulated catalogue directly in the frequency domain.
+The waveform model is the one introduced in~\cite{corn07}, which is described by a given set of parameters $\vec{\theta} = \{ f_0, \dot{f}, \beta, \lambda, {\cal A}, \iota, \psi, \phi_0 \}$.
+The ${\cal A}$ corresponds to the strain amplitude, while $f_0$ is the main emission frequency and $\dot{f}$ its derivative.
+The $\psi$ characterizes the polarization and $\phi_0$ the initial phase of the wave, and finally the $\beta$, $\lambda$, and $\iota$ are localization parameters.
 At this stage, we also compute the optimal SNR $\rho_\mathrm{opt}$ of each source in isolation, \emph{i.e.} when no other GW sources are present in the frequency bin.
 At this stage, $\rho_\mathrm{opt}$ is computed with respect to the instrumental noise only, and without taking into account other possibly overlapping signals.
 We then make a first estimate of the overall confusion signal $S_\mathrm{k}$, by computing the smoothed Power Spectral Density (PSD) directly on the simulated data.
 This is performed via a running median on the PSD of the data, and is then further processed by fitting a polynomial model or by applying a Gaussian kernel.
 Having an estimate of the confusion signal plus instrumental noise $S_\mathrm{k}$, we then compute the SNR $\rho_i$ of each source $i$ of the catalogue with respect to $S_\mathrm{k}$.
 If $\rho_i > \rho_\mathrm{thres}$, where $\rho_\mathrm{thres}$ a set SNR threshold, then the source $i$ is considered resolvable and thus subtracted from the data.
 Sources with very low $\rho_\mathrm{opt}$ are skipped in this calculation, and thus increase the efficiency of this methodology.
 After iterating once over the catalogue, the confusion signal $S_\mathrm{k+1}$ is estimated anew on the residuals of the first iteration.
 The procedure continues until there are no more sources to subtract, or if the residuals change negligibly with respect to the previous iteration.
 At the end of this process, we perform a Fisher Matrix (FIM) analysis on the resolvable sources, computed with respect to the final $S_\mathrm{final}$.
+The FIM is written as